rupeshbagool/apiTest/README.md

 # apiTest - Coding language used is JAVA - Used TestNG framework.
-Please run testng.xml file to as a bunch.
+Please run testng.xml file to run as a bunch.